 Here are the four steps I go through to set goals every year:

 To start, write down 10 goals you’d like to accomplish in the next year.
 If you could achieve everything you wanted, what would you put down here?

 This section should take a few minutes but don’t force it.
 Presumably, the things that you’re most interested in accomplishing will pop into your head first.

 Be very careful to distinguish between a goal and a task.
 A good way to remember this is that tasks describe how you spend your time, whereas goals are your results.
 For example, “get to inbox zero” is a task, whereas “follow a new email system for January” would be a goal.
-(Here’s an example of an email system in case you need one. :) )
+Here’s a whole blog post on the distinction between a task, a habit, and a goal.

 2. Categorize goals

 On the list you’ve just created, go through and add a category next to the goal.

 The categories I’ve been using recently are work, personal, self-improvement, and personal brand.
 Although, other categories I’ve used and that others I know have used include: finances, health, relationships, creativity, wellbeing, and fitness.
 I recommend no more than four categories to keep it simple.